yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 //-> "Amy is busy writing code!"
 ```

 `writeCode()` is a function, but more specifically an **action** for this class, and this class only.
-You can even try calling it in the file without the newScholarpreceding it, and you'll see an error!
+You can even try calling it in the file without the `newScholar` preceding it, and you'll see an error!

 <div class="try-it">
   <h2>Try It: Actions</h2>